Trump supporter argues alleged death threats against leading Democrats were fueled by pandemic boredom

 Trial opens for Trump supporter accused of threatening Democrats in case tied to Jan.
 6 insurrection

-Assistant U.S. Attorney David Kessler pressed Hunt on the contents of a folder on his computer hard drive where he’d saved Internet memes with Nazi propaganda-like depictions of Jews that mocked the Holocaust.
+Assistant U.S. Attorney David Kessler pressed Hunt on the contents of a folder on his computer hard drive where he had saved Internet memes with Nazi propaganda-like depictions of Jews that mocked the Holocaust.

 “I thought it was immature humor,” Hunt said.